seregamorph/jvm-arch-maven-extension/README.md

 [INFO] Finished at: 2024-12-14T18:01:12+01:00
 [INFO] ------------------------------------------------------------------------
 [INFO] 3 goals, 3 executed
-[ERROR] Failed to execute goal com.github.seregamorph:jvm-arch-maven-plugin:0.1:jvm-arch (jvm-arch) on project server: The Maven is started on macOS x64-based JVM /Users/user/Java/amazon-corretto-17-x64.jdk/Contents/Home but the real CPU is 'Apple M3 Pro'.
+[ERROR] Failed to execute goal com.github.seregamorph:jvm-arch-maven-plugin:0.2:jvm-arch (jvm-arch) on project server: The Maven is started on macOS x64-based JVM /Users/user/Java/amazon-corretto-17-x64.jdk/Contents/Home but the real CPU is 'Apple M3 Pro'.
 To avoid emulation performance overhead, please use the proper JVM for Apple Silicon (aarch64).
-To skip this validation, use '-DskipJvmArch=true' option.
 ```

+Hint: to skip this validation, use `-DskipJvmArch=true` option.